A Level Politics - City of Wolverhampton College

 • Improve your ability to make links and draw comparisons within and/or across different countries and their political systems

-• Improve your confidence in arguing a case and reaching substantiated judgments through organising and communication your political knowledge and understanding in different ways
+• Improve your confidence in arguing a case and reaching substantiated judgments through organising and communicating your political knowledge and understanding in different ways

 • Improve your research, analytical, critical reasoning, presentation, verbal and written skills